7 Mindfulness Exercises for Beginners to Transform Your Life

 From my experience, I notice that without exercising some mind awareness, my thoughts typically run wild in my mind.

-So, mindfulness helps to not only try to be as present as possible but also to help unjumble my thoughts and get some clarity.
+So, mindfulness helps not only to be as present as possible but also to help unjumble my thoughts and get some clarity.

-Practicing mindfulness acts like the tool we need to be in tune with ourselves.
+Mindfulness acts like a tool we need to be in tune with ourselves.

-As simple as it may sound but learning how to be mindful is a simple and yet powerful way to connect to what is happening internally.
+As simple as it may sound, learning how to be mindful is a simple and yet powerful way to connect to what is happening internally.

-Additionally, learning how to be mindful can give you that space you need to just take time out and connect to yourself on a different level.
+Additionally, learning mindful self-improvement can give you that space you need to just take time out and connect to yourself on a different level.

 Mindfulness is a simplified way of trying to connect to our emotions.
 Mindfulness gives space to unlock what potentially could be troubling you.